epfl-matmat/matmat.org/student_projects/index.md

   Perturbative ansatz when electron count is conserved Re-perform verification study with mismatching pseudopotential.
-  Perturbative ansatz when electron count is changing -->
+  Perturbative ansatz when electron count is changing

+Pseudopotential finetuning:
+  Niklas: Pseudopotential by gradients could be a nice project now, to do the experiment from the paper with Niklas but better.
+A deeper look at smoothness preservation and how much norm conservation is violated.
+Next step is to include norm conservation in the loss function as a regularization term directly in the bulk (skipping atomic calculations).
+Another bonus step is to include a Gaussian NLCC for GTH (as Willand 2013) and optimize those params as well.
+-->

 ----